Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

-Recall that the proof of the upper bound for $N^3_{\ell_1,\dots,\ell_N}(V)$ in Theorem \ref{thm:area3app1} relied upon the fact that any arithmetic hyperbolic $3$--orbifold containing closed geodesics of lengths $\ell_1,\dots,\ell_N$ necessarily has $k$ as its invariant trace field, hence our proof followed from counting quaternion algebras defined over $k$ admitting embeddings of $k(\lambda_1),\dots,k(\lambda_N)$.
+We now make a few comments about why the techniques used to prove Theorem \ref{thm:area3app1} do not suffice to prove an upper bound for $N^3_{\ell_1,\dots,\ell_N}(V)$.
+The upper bound for $N^3_{\ell_1,\dots,\ell_N}(V)$ in Theorem \ref{thm:area3app1} relied upon the fact that any arithmetic hyperbolic $3$--orbifold that has geodesics with complex lengths $\ell_1,\dots,\ell_N$ necessarily has $k$ as its trace field.
+Hence, it is obtained from counting quaternion algebras over $k$ admitting embeddings of $k(\lambda_1),\dots,k(\lambda_N)$.
 Whereas this is the case for arithmetic Fuchsian groups by Proposition \ref{prop:fuchsiantracefield}, it is not necessarily the case for $3$--orbifolds in the context of Theorem \ref{thm:area3app2}.
 Indeed, let $k^+$ denote the maximal totally real subfield of $k$ and assume that $k$ is a quadratic extension of $k^+$.
 Lemma 2.3 of \cite{chinburg-geodesics} shows that $k=\Q(\tr(\gamma_i))$ if $\lambda_i$ is not real and $k^+=\Q(\tr(\gamma_i))$ if $\lambda_i$ is real.
-As a consequence the invariant trace field of an arithmetic hyperbolic $3$--orbifold containing closed geodesics of lengths $\ell_1,\dots,\ell_N$ is a quadratic extension of $k^+$.
-This does not imply, however, that this invariant trace field need be equal to $k$.
+As a consequence the trace field of an arithmetic hyperbolic $3$--orbifold that has geodesics with complex lengths $\ell_1,\dots,\ell_N$ is a quadratic extension of $k^+$.
+This does not imply that this trace field is equal to $k$.
 In theory one could obtain an upper bound for $N^3_{\ell_1,\dots,\ell_N}(V)$ by counting the number of quadratic extensions of $k^+$ with norm of relative discriminant less than some bound and having a unique complex place and then multiplying this count by the number of quaternion algebras defined over each field.
-The former count, for instance, has been computed by Cohen, Diaz y Diaz and Olivier \cite[Corollary 3.14]{quadraticextensions}.
+The former count has been computed by Cohen--Diaz y Diaz--Olivier \cite[Corollary 3.14]{quadraticextensions}.
 The latter count is given by Theorem \ref{thm:quatembedding} and contains a constant which depends on the invariants of the particular quadratic extension of $k^+$ chosen.
-Because of how complicated this constant is, it is not clear how one could bound it by invariants of only $k^+$, which would in turn have to be related to the volume of arithmetic hyperbolic $3$--orbifolds.
+It is not clear how one could bound this constant with invariants of only $k^+$ due to the complexity of this constant.
+Those invariants also need to be directly related to the volume of the $3$--orbifold.
+Another difficulty is the complexity of the error terms implicit in Theorem \ref{thm:quatembedding}.
+Specifically, Theorem \ref{thm:quatembedding} requires that $x\to\infty$, and the rate at which $x\to\infty$ that is needed could vary along with the quadratic extension of $k^{+}$.